 Electronic structure theory is concerned with approximately solving the Schrödinger equation (SE) for atoms, molecules, and condensed-phase materials.
 The SE is a nonrelativistic quantum-mechanical equation of motion that governs the interaction of matter via electromagnetic forces, most notably the Coulombic interaction.
-The properties of everyday materials are If the potential operator is time independent, which is the case for many materials of interest, then the TDSE can be simplified to the timeindependent SE (TISE):
+The properties of everyday materials are where E is the total energy of all the electrons and nuclei.

+If the potential operator is time independent, which is the case for many materials of interest, then the TDSE can be simplified to the time-independent SE (TISE):

-$$(\widehat{T}+\widehat{V})\Psi = E\Psi$$ ,
+$$(\widehat{T} + \widehat{V})\Psi = E\Psi, \tag{3}$$